- 1 WHAT IS HYPERHIDROSIS?

 - 2 WHAT ARE THE CAUSES OF INVOLUNTARY SWEATING?

-- 3 HOW DO BOTULINUM TOXIN INJECTIONS WORK FOR SWEAT REDUCTION?
+- 3 HOW DO BOTOX INJECTIONS WORK FOR SWEAT REDUCTION?

 - 4 WHY IS BOTOX SO POPULAR TO TREAT HYPERHIDROSIS?

-- 12 WHEN WILL I STOP SWEATING AFTER MY BOTOX INJECTIONS?
+- 10 WHEN WILL I STOP SWEATING AFTER MY TREATMENT?

-- 13 HOW LONG DOES BOTOX LAST FOR PLANTAR PERSPIRATION?
+- 11 HOW LONG DOES BOTOX LAST FOR PLANTER PERSPIRATION?

 WHAT IS HYPERHIDROSIS?

 Botox was FDA approved for hyperhidrosis in 2004.
-When injected into the sweat glands located throughout the skin, the botulinum toxin disables neurotransmitters and prevents the glands to secrete sweat.
+When injected into the sweat glands located throughout the skin, Botox disables neurotransmitters and prevents the glands to secrete sweat.
 As a result, patients are left sweat-free for 4 – 6 months.

 Botox for excessive sweating is a quick, convenient, and effective procedure that involves limited side effects and zero downtime.
 Current research based on randomized controlled trials demonstrates that Botox is 80% – 90% effective in treating symptoms of hyperhidrosis in only one treatment.